-Also, comment out the Tenths module declaration within watch.v since the simulation model for this component is provided in later steps.
+Also, comment out the Tenths module declaration within watch.v since the simulation model for this component was generated with the creation of LogiBLOX component.
+The following declaration is used as a place-holder for synthesis since the NGC was created earliear, so it is unnecessary to synthesize the tenths module.

 '''

 module tenths (CLK_EN, CLOCK, ASYNC_CTRL, Q_OUT,

 TERM_CNT)

 / synthesis black_box /;

 input CLK_EN, CLOCK, ASYNC_CTRL;

 output [9:0] Q_OUT;

 output TERM_CNT;

-endmodule

 '''